Skip to main content

 What this dot point is asking

 QCAA wants you to treat perspective as a constructed feature of a text, not as the personal opinion of a writer or a character.
 The Unit 3 subject matter is explicit that perspectives of concepts, identities, times and places are built through textual choices.
-IA1 (persuasive) asks you to engage with perspectives on an issue and take a defended position; IA2 (analytical) asks you to analyse how perspective is constructed in a literary text.
+IA1 (extended written response engaging a public audience about literary texts) asks you to analyse how perspective is constructed in literary texts and engage an audience in a conversation about it; IA2 (persuasive spoken response) asks you to take a defended position on an issue, where rival perspectives are at stake.
 The dot point underpins both instruments.

 The answer